Gemeindebau: History

-When the Social Democratic Party of Austria gained control of the municipal administration during Austria's First Republic (1918–1934) (so called "Red Vienna"), it began the project of improving living conditions for workers.
+When the Social Democratic Workers' Party of Austria (SDPAÖ) gained control of the municipal administration during Austria's First Republic (1918–1934) (beginning the so-called "Red Vienna" period), it began the project of improving living conditions for workers.
 A large number of Gemeindebauten, usually large residential estates, were built during that time.
 Including those buildings that were finished after the events of February 1934, 64,000 apartments were completed, which created housing space for about 220,000 people.
 Apartments were assigned on the basis of a point system favoring families and less affluent citizens.

 The classic interwar Gemeindebauten typically have a main entrance with a large gate, through which one enters into a yard.
 Inside, there are trees and some greenery, where children can play without having to go out on the street.
 Apartments are accessed from the inside.

 This fortress-like structure made the buildings adaptable to military use.
 Several Gemeindebauten in Vienna, most notably the Karl-Marx-Hof, were sites of fighting during the Austrian Civil War of February 1934, when they were defended as Social Democratic Party strongholds.

 Gemeindebauten continued to be built after 1945, but the style of architecture changed over the decades.
 During the 1960s and 1970s, the municipality began to build extensive residential blocks consisting of high-rise buildings such as Großfeldsiedlung.